 Scheme of Reasonable Accommodations at Certificate Examinations (RACE)

-Secondary school students with special needs may have special arrangements made for them while sitting State examinations such as the Leaving Certificate and Junior Certificate.
-Candidates with disabilities (for example, visual impairments, learning difficulties, motor and mobility impairments and so on) can apply through their school for the Scheme of Reasonable Accommodations at Certificate Examinations (RACE).
+Students with disabilities (for example, visual impairments, learning difficulties, motor and mobility impairments and so on) can apply through their school for Reasonable Accommodations at Certificate Examinations (RACE).

-Reasonable accommodations are designed to remove, as far as possible, the impact of a disability on a candidate's performance and enable the candidate to access the state examinations on an equal basis with other students.
-It does not give the candidate an unfair advantage over other candidates in the same examination.
+Reasonable accommodations are designed to remove, as far as possible, the impact of a disability on a student's performance and enable the student to access the state examinations on an equal basis with other students.
+It does not give the student an unfair advantage over other students in the same examination.

-- You may get enlarged and/or Braille versions of questions, if you have a visual impairment
+- Get enlarged or Braille versions of questions, if you have a visual impairment

-- You may use voice-activated computers, tape recorders or scribes (other people to do the writing)
+- Use voice-activated computers, recording devices or scribes (other people to do the writing)

-- You may use assistive technology to access the examination paper, for example reading pens, magnifiers or screen readers
+- Use assistive technology to access the examination paper, for example exam reading pens, magnifiers or screen readers

-- You may do your examination in a hospital or in any other stand-alone centre
+- Take your examination in a hospital or in any other stand-alone centre

 Your school has the authority to make special provisions for students with special needs during State exams on the basis of what is best for you.
 Some of the special provisions your school can make include: